walmartlabs/thorax/README.md

 Get or set the `innerHTML` of the view, without triggering the `rendered` event.

+### _addChild *view.addChild(child)*

+Register a view as being a child of the parent.
+This will `release` the child view when the parent is released.

+    this.childView = this._addChild(new ChildView);

+If you are embedding a child view with the `view` helper this is automatically done for you.
+Use this when there are cases where the child would not be embedded, either due to the parent not rendering or the view helper being inside of a conditional.

 ### children *view.children*

 A hash of child view's indexed by `cid`.
 Child views may become attached to the parent with the `view` helper or may be automatically attached `HelperView` instances created by helpers created with `regsterViewHelper` (such as the `collection` and `empty` helpers).